CSUA/documentaries/root-staff-history.md

 [3]: https://www.facebook.com/groups/csuahosers/permalink/10154395758704856/
 [4]: https://www.facebook.com/groups/csuahosers/permalink/10152430612724856/

+—Robert

-## Documentation on The Servers
+## Physical Servers

+CSUA owns a server rack in 340 Soda.
+We have a bunch of computers there.

-Minibar is deprecated in favor of minifridge
+`minibar` is deprecated in favor of minifridge.

-Minibar is stil connected to the old NFS server.
+`minibar` is stil connected to the old NFS server.
 The drives that are still spinning are functional but the old NFS disks are destroyed.

-All our active services run on two VMs on minifridge, `soda` and `tap`
+All our active services run on two VMs on `minifridge`, `soda` and `tap`

-The NFS mount is /dev/sdb, which is really a QEMU mapped hard drive.
+The NFS mount is `/dev/sdb`, which is really a QEMU mapped hard drive.

-The replacement NFS disks were used as a temporary solution in 2014, but now NFS is just some drives on minifridge.
+The replacement NFS disks were used as a temporary solution in 2014, but now NFS is just some drives on `minifridge`.

-Nixclub belongs to CSUA, but it was not used during Caleb's time here.
+`nixclub` belongs to CSUA, but it was not used during Caleb's time here.
+No alumni from the April 2018 alumni lunch knew what the server was nor how to access it.

-Questions: